Coronavirus (COVID-19) Preparedness Plan for Employees and Patients

 - Social distancing of patient groups

-- Social distancing in cafeteria for meals
+- Social distancing in the cafeteria for meals

 - Temperature Check of employees or anyone entering the facility